 If you’re stony broke and happen to be in Japan during Seishun 18 ticket season, you could inch your way to Kyoto on local JR trains over a couple of days (maybe just one, if you time it right).

-The Seishun 18 Pass comes out three times a year (in summer, winter, and spring) and allows 5 consecutive or non-consecutive days of unlimited travel on local and rapid JR trains (nothing faster) for ¥12,050.
-You can split one ticket five ways, giving a group of five travelers one full day of travel for just ¥2,410.
+The Seishun 18 Pass comes out three times a year (in summer, winter, and spring) and allows 5 consecutive days of unlimited travel on local and rapid JR trains (nothing faster) for ¥12,050.
+From October 2024, there is also a 3-day Seishun 18 Pass available for ¥10,000.

 Note that journeys with the Seishun 18 ticket are very long and rather complicated, so plan your route carefully before you commit!
 The Tōkaidō Main Line is the most direct route, following roughly the same path as the Tōkaidō Shinkansen.
 No single train travels the whole route, so you’d have to transfer at least four times.